smartworkz-nl/smartworkz-site/content/english/blog/mlops-wit-data-mesh-architecture.md

 [![img](https://d2908q01vomqb2.cloudfront.net/f1f836cb4ea6efb2a0b1b99f41ad8b103eff4b59/2022/08/10/Picture-6.png)](https://d2908q01vomqb2.cloudfront.net/f1f836cb4ea6efb2a0b1b99f41ad8b103eff4b59/2022/08/10/Picture-6.png)

-We address data consumption by the analytics and ML CoE with [Amazon Athena](https://aws.amazon.com/athena/) and [Amazon SageMaker](https://aws.amazon.com/sagemaker/) in [part 2](https://aws.amazon.com/blogs/machine-learning/part-2-build-and-train-ml-models-using-a-data-mesh-architecture-on-aws/) of this series.
+We address data consumption by the analytics and ML CoE with [Amazon Athena](https://aws.amazon.com/athena/) and [Amazon SageMaker](https://aws.amazon.com/sagemaker/)

 In this post, we focus on the data onboarding process into the data mesh and describe how an individual LoB such as the consumer banking domain data team can use AWS tools such as [AWS Glue](https://aws.amazon.com/glue/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) and [AWS Glue DataBrew](https://aws.amazon.com/glue/features/databrew/) to prepare, curate, and enhance the quality of their data products, and then register those data products into the central data governance account through [AWS Lake Formation](https://aws.amazon.com/lake-formation/).